sebvargas/MLFacialRecognition/APIDocs.md

-(Place Holder name for our software)

-API Documentation for Flask Backend with JavaScript frontend
+# API Documentation for Flask Backend with JavaScript frontend

 This API is designed to allow web developers to implement a facial recognition